Safeguarding Adults Board training opportunities and events

 The Mental Capacity Act governs decision-making on behalf of adults who may not be able to make their own decisions.
 It sets out who can take decisions in which situations, and how they should go about it.
 This Act will directly affect the lives of up to two million people (older people with dementia, those with a learning disability, people who have suffered a stroke, had a brain injury or severe mental health problem) and their carers, and the way they are supported in their own homes and in residential and nursing homes.

-Mental Capacity Act Best Interest Meetings
+Assessing Mental Capacity and Best Interest Decision Making

-21st May – Free, although there is a £20 charge per person for absence or if places are cancelled with less than 7 days notice.
+8th October and 3rd December 2019 – Free, although there is a £20 charge per person for absence or if places are cancelled with less than 7 days notice.

 Mental Capacity Act Intermediate Level 2